-Staple guns are not created equal.
+Staple guns are not all created equal.
 They come under several brand names, including Stanley, Bostitch, Arrow and Craftsman.
 And as often happens when competing manufacturers develop tools, the accessories that go with them are specific to that tool and usually offered only by that manufacturer.
 Consequently, Stanley staples won't fit an Arrow stapler, Bostitch staples won't work in a Craftsman stapler... you get the idea.

 Besides taking brand-specific staples, a staple gun from a particular manufacturer has its own particular loading procedure.
 All staple guns have a magazine to hold the staples, but methods for loading the magazine differ.
 Thankfully, there aren't that many variations, and you can usually figure out how to load a particular tool, such as an Arrow t50 staple gun, by looking at it.
 If not, there's always the manual.
 For example, if you can't figure out how to load your Stanley stapler, your best resource is an online version of the Stanley staple gun manual.

 Arrow and Craftsman staple guns use a spring-loaded plunger to keep the staples jammed against the front of the tool.
 To release the plunger, push in the plunger cap, which is located at the rear end of the magazine, and lower it to free the hook from the body of the stapler.
 Pull the plunger all the way out, drop a row of staples, which must be properly sized for the tool you're using, onto the magazine track.
 Set the plunger back on the track, push it in all the way and lift it to engage the hook and prevent the plunger from springing back.

 In the box, Arrow staples are arranged in rows of a hundred or so staples fastened together.
 It would be great if a single row fits into the empty cartridge, but this is seldom the case.
 You usually have to break off a small chink before the rest of the row will fit.
 After shooting 20 or so staples, you can remove the plunger and insert the remainder.